Master Naval Combat in Assassin's Creed IV

 - 4The Swivel Guns are used to take out specific targets and weak spots on enemy ships (which show up as red and yellow targets).
 The targets are only revealed once you've already dealt damage with your broadside cannons.
 Having this upgrade will help you sing or disable enemy ships much faster.Swivel Guns.

 Mid to Late Game Upgrades

-- 1RAM.Upgrading your RAM is really going to help you out when taking on mid-sized ships like brigs and frigates, especially if you already have the elite hull armor upgrade.
-Anything smaller than a brig can usually be disabled or sunk with one hit of your RAM.
+- 1Upgrading your ram is really going to help you out when taking on mid-sized ships like brigs and frigates, especially if you already have the elite hull armor upgrade.
+Anything smaller than a brig can usually be disabled or sunk with one hit of your ram.Ram.

-- 1Gunboats.These are tiny ships with tiny cannons.
-The only loot is ammo and you cannot board these ships.Advertisement
+- 1These are tiny ships with tiny cannons.
+Their only loot is ammo and you cannot board these ships.Gunboats.Advertisement

-- 4Frigates.These are difficult ships to battle and they get stronger as you progress through the game.
-The benefit is that they carry all types of loot in reasonable quantities, so trying to board these should be your goal.
+- 4These are difficult ships to battle and they get stronger as you progress through the game.
+The benefit is that they carry all types of loot in reasonable quantities; so trying to board these should be on your "to do" list.Frigates.

 Strategy for Winning Naval Battles

-- 1Use your chase cannons.Following a ship from behind, you can use your chase cannon with chain shot to stun the enemy ship.
-This will give you just a few seconds, but they're well worth it to position your ship for attack.Advertisement
+- 1Following a ship from behind, you can use your chase cannon with chain shot to stun the enemy ship.
+This will give you just a few seconds, but they're well worth it to position your ship for attack.Use your chase cannons.Advertisement

 Tips, Tricks & Warnings

 - Use smaller ships to repair your own after disabling them.